cmunwong/portfolio/README.md

 # Visual Basic - Product Inventory Database
 * Challenge: To extract data from mulitiple excel files with similar layouts, format into one standardized table, append the formatted table into access database, and export the access database into XML file that connect to Power Platform with one-click.
 * Input files: Daily Product Inventory worksheets from 7 sites, with 3 different layouts
-* Skills: *Excel VBA, Access database, Power BI dataflow*
+* Skills: *Excel VBA and macros, Access database, Power BI dataflow*

 # Powershell - Transfer Logs Database
 * Challenge: To download transfer logs from the SFTP website, move downloaded files into the transfter log folder that connect to Power Query for